manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 For example, `Boolean(0)` and `Boolean("")` translate into `false`, while `Boolean(1)`, `Boolean("1")` - **and** `Boolean("0")`! - all translate into `true`.
 You can type cast more complex expressions, of course - `Number("1" + 2)` will result in a value `12` of type *number*.

-Note that this introduce another important element of the JavaScript language - functions - which we are going to discuss in detail later in this book.
+Note that this introduces another important element of the JavaScript language - functions - which we are going to discuss in detail later in this book.

 Because keeping all these type coercion rules in mind isn't easy, and because not all of them are straightforward, it really is recommended to always use the `===` comparison operator, which doesn't do any kind of type coercion and, as explained, compares value *and* type.